utdata/icj-class/sass/sass-03.md

 ![docs](../images/sass-docs.png)

 It is this folder were all our processed pages are sent to ... it is our "real" website, even though we edit from the `src` folder.
 It is the "root" of our site and where our `index.html` page lives.
 Everything else is relative to that folder.
 When we launch our environment, it goes to `http://localhost:3000/` but it displays the `index.html` page.
 Once you click through to the `shows.html` page, it url changes to `http://localhost:3000/shows.html`.
+If you click on the Home link it takes you to `http://localhost:3000/index.html`, which is the same exact page as `http://localhost:3000/`.

 If you look inside `index.html` in the nav element you'll see this: